mattzeunert/mattzeunert.github.io/_posts/2019-10-23-migrating-your-webpack-typescript-build-from-ts-loader-to-babel-loader.md

 ## Removing Babel Polyfill

 If you've been using `@babel/polyfill` you can now remove it.
-It's deprecated, and `babel-preset-env` will make sure the right polyfills are automatically included.
+It's deprecated, and `babel-preset-env` will make sure the right polyfills are automatically included if `useBuiltIns` is set to `usage`.

 ## Fixing a build failure